hitchdev/hitchstory/docs/approach/testing-nondeterministic-code.md

 Non-deterministic code is an inevitable fact of life, but it's a monumental pain to test.

-By non-deterministic code, I mean code which can produce different output even when it is given the same inputs.
-For example: a program that is asked to output the three most popular fruits might list "apple, banana and orange" but it could give any arbitrary order for those fruits - for example "orange, banana and apple".
+Non-deterministic code is code which can produce different outputs even when it is given the same inputs.
+For example: a program that is asked to output the three most popular fruits might list *"apple, banana and orange"* but it could give *any* arbitrary order for those fruits - for example *"orange, banana and apple"*.

-Usually the end user or customer won't actually care about non-determinism - i.e. the fruits could be listed in any order.
+Often the end user or customer won't actually care about non-determinism - the ordering of the fruit might not matter.

-However, your automated tests *will* care - if you write a test that expects "apple, banana and orange" then you will get a [flaky test](../flaky-tests) that will pass and fail seemingly randomly.
+However, your automated tests *will* care - if you write a test that expects "apple, banana and orange" then you will get a [flaky test](../flaky-tests) that will pass and fail arbitrarily.

-There are five approaches I usually take to dealing with testing non-deterministic code with [hitchstory](https://github.com/hitchdev/hitchstory), listed in preference order.
+There are five approaches I usually take to dealing with testing non-deterministic code with [hitchstory](https://github.com/hitchdev/hitchstory) which I listed here in preference order.

-If you're currently facing a non-determinism problem, you can follow this as a kind of guideline or tutorial:
+If you're currently facing a non-determinism problem, you can treat this as a kind of guideline or tutorial when facing a non-determinism issue:

 ## 1. Make the code deterministic

-With the exception of random number generators (where great lengths are gone to inject entropy), more deterministic code is *better* code.
+With the sole exception of code where randomness is a desired property, more deterministic code is *better* code.
+It's a code quality like DRY or loose coupling, which is a laudable goal.

-More deterministic *does not just mean* easier to test, it means a restricted execution space.
-A restricted execution space means fewer potential avenues for surprise bugs to crop up - this isn't just something to do to make testing easier, it's something to do to cut down on those 4am calls with a furious customer who is experiencing a problem you simply can't reproduce.
+More deterministic does not just mean easier to test, it means a restricted execution space.
+In practical terms, a restricted execution space means fewer potential avenues for surprise bugs to crop up - the kind of bugs which yield a 4am phone call from a customer and when you try it yourself on your laptop *you don't get the bug*.

-While a small amount of determinism isn't necessarily a problem for the customers, it can quickly spiral out of control when non-deterministic behavior is piled on non-deterministic behavior, *multiplying* the level of non-determinism in your application and the potential number of obscure edge cases which could harbor bugs.
+While a small amount of determinism isn't necessarily a problem for the customers, it can quickly spiral out of control when non-deterministic behavior is compounded with other non-deterministic behavior.
+If non-deterministic behavior is *multiplied* and when that happens the number of potential edge cases where bugs can be harbored can spiral out of control.

-Indeterminism crops up in all sorts of places naturally in code which are fairly easy to eliminate:
+However, indeterminism crops up in all sorts of places naturally in code, which are not that hard to eliminate.
+Here are two common ones, which I would usually treat as bugs *even if* the customer has told you they don't care:

-### SQL select statements without order by
+### SQL SELECT statements without an ORDER BY

 Select statements without an order by usually output in the same order each time but they won't always.
-You could write a perfectly good functioning test on your laptop that expects a certain order from the select statement (e.g. it checks the first product on the page) and then that test can fail randomly the next day or on the continuous integreation machine.
+You could write a perfectly good functioning test on your laptop that expects a certain order from the select statement (e.g. it checks the first product on the page) and then that test can fail randomly the next day or on the continuous integration machine because it has moved.

-This has happened to me many times - so many, in fact, that I *always* habitually add an order by to select statements.
+This one has happened to me *a lot*.
+It's happened so many times that if I see a pull request with a SELECT (or ORM equivalent) without an order by I will always treat it as an issue that needs to be fixed even if it is unlikely to cause an issue.

 Where not having an order by is the cause of a flaky test, this is generally the best fix.